Space CLI: Manage Flashcards with AI in Your Terminal

 curl -fsSL https://raw.githubusercontent.com/space-org/space-cli/main/scripts/install.sh | sh

-For Windows or manual installs, grab the binary for your system from the latest release and drop it on your PATH.
+For Windows or manual installs, grab the binary from the latest release and drop it on your PATH.
+Verify:

 space --version